 You can read more about the philosophy of the mind here

-Now that we have the right mindset, it’s time to get the right tools… We can’t talk about neuroscience without understanding their key terms, right?
+Now that we have the right mindset, it’s time to get the right tools… We can’t talk about neuroscience without understanding its key terms, right?

 We have 2 parts to it: the central nervous system (CNS) – which includes your brain and the nerves in your spinal cord.
 The second part is all that’s left – the periphery nerves(AKA PNS), which, as their names suggest, are spread across the rest of your body.

-The basic process of our interaction with our environment is based on some “input” (a stimuli) and our execution as an “output” – and it goes something like this:
+The basic process of our interaction with our environment is based on some “input” (stimuli) and our execution as an “output” – and it goes something like this:

 - These nerves send signals back to the CNS, through the nerves in the spinal cord.

 - The nerves in your spine pass it along to your brain, to a designated sensory part that knows how to decode the signals you just received.